UK Aviation Services - Management

 In addition to the Part M Subpart G approval detailed above, UK Aviation Services is also approved as an CAA Part M Subpart I Airworthiness Review Organisation.

-Under this approval, the company is approved to carry out Airworthiness Reviews and Physical Surveys of EASA registered helicopters for the recommendation, issue or extension of an CAA Airworthiness Review certificate.
+Under this approval, the company is approved to carry out Airworthiness Reviews and Physical Surveys of UK registered helicopters for the recommendation, issue or extension of an CAA Airworthiness Review certificate.